|Location:||Career Center, 5th Floor Holland Centennial Commons|

 Co-op is designed to help the students in their career development process.
 Students will identify their strengths and interests, resulting in a more focused approach to their academic journey at DSU.
 They will also build a strong connection with their on campus mentor.

 The General Cooperative Education course COOP 1800 is open to all students who are working in a job.
 In a student’s freshmen year, the student can have an undeclared or general education major status, but they must be working toward declaring a major.
 They will be encouraged to meet with a Career Counselor who will help them identify their strengths, values, and skills in order to make an informed decision.
-In a student’s sophomore year, they must have a declared major and be able to relate their job to their desired major in order to participate in the program.
+In a student’s sophomore year, they are encouraged to have a declared major and to relate their job to their chosen career plan.
+The 3rd and 4th times taking COOP they must be able to show a relationship between their job and their desired major in order to participate in the program.

 Students enrolled in co-op classes meet with the instructor and employer at the beginning of the course to determine objectives, number of credits hours, hours to work, and to sign a work agreement form.